WebLeash/monolith-devops/README.md

 # Scaling the Application to Handle 1000 Requests per Second

-To scale an application to handle 1000 requests per second, we need to ensure that our infrastructure, application design, and operational practices are optimized for high performance, reliability, and scalability.
+To scale an application to handle 1000 requests per second, we need to ensure that our infrastructure, application design, and operational practices are optimised for high performance, reliability, and scalability.
 Here’s a high-level description of the approach, including specific tools and services that would be used:

 ## Infrastructure

 ### Elastic Kubernetes Service (EKS)
-- **Auto-scaling**: Utilize Kubernetes Horizontal Pod Autoscaler (HPA) to automatically scale the number of pods based on CPU/memory usage or custom metrics.
+- **Auto-scaling**: Utilise Kubernetes Horizontal Pod Autoscaler (HPA) to automatically scale the number of pods based on CPU/memory usage or custom metrics.
 - **Cluster Autoscaler**: Integrate Kubernetes Cluster Autoscaler to automatically adjust the number of nodes in your cluster based on the pod resource requests.

 ### Amazon EC2
-- **Instance Types**: Use a mix of EC2 instance types (e.g., general-purpose, compute-optimized) to handle different workload requirements.
+- **Instance Types**: Use a mix of EC2 instance types (e.g., general-purpose, compute-optimised) to handle different workload requirements.
 - **Auto Scaling Groups**: Configure EC2 Auto Scaling Groups to ensure that the number of instances scales dynamically based on demand.

 ### Networking